thelema/odb/README.md

 ### Local Packages

-Odb also supports package metadata from a local `packages` file.To inform odb about a package that exists in a local directory, put a line like one of the following lines into your `~/.odb/packages` file:
+Odb also supports package metadata from a local `packages` file.
+Odb reads these files on startup to find out about packages that aren't available on Oasis-DB or to override the data on Oasis-DB.
+There are two `packages` files that odb will read; one in `~/.odb/packages` and the other in the same directory as the `odb.ml` file.

+For installation from a local source directory, add the line

     batteries dir=/home/thelema/batteries